eduvpn/documentation/RASPBERRY_PI.md

 and you don't need a keyboard/mouse attached to your Pi anymore.
 If you want to use WiFi, it DOES work out of the box on Fedora 31, but you need to configure it through the CLI as mentioned on the Wiki.
 The "installer" does not support it.
+First walk through the setup "wizard".
+Make sure you either create an account with "Administrator" permissions, or set a root password.

+To configure WiFi:

+    $ sudo nmcli device wifi connect "Your SSID" --ask

-To install all updates:
+After connectin to the network, install all updates:

     $ sudo dnf -y --refresh update